cmcdonald22/roll20-scripts/GroupCheck/README.md

 * It is possible to hide the formula for checks and only show the final result of the roll.
 This is controlled via the options **--showformula** and **--hideformula**.

+* You can turn off the display of the token image next to the character name (it will always be displayed if the name is empty).
+This is controlled via the options **--showpicture** and **--hidepicture** (on by default).

 * You can supply a fallback value.
 When the option **--fallback [value]** is given, a roll will be made even for tokens not linked to a character; for these tokens, **[value]** will be used instead of the FIRST attribute in a roll, and all other attributes are treated as if they were 0. **[value]** may be any expression that the roll20 dice roller can interpret, such as a number, a die roll, a specific character's attribute, or a sum of these things.
 If also using **--globalmod**, the global modifier is applied in addition to the fallback mod.

 * It is possible to supply a custom roll not present in the checks database.
 The syntax to do this is **--custom CheckName, formula**.
 This will roll a check with title **CheckName** and formula **formula** for the roll.
 Note that due to the way roll20 parses your chat message, you need to use double curly brackets ('{{') instead of double square brackets ('[[') to bound your roll.